JLatham85/vikodes-saga-for-knowledge/README.md

 <details open>
 <summary><i>Expand Me/ Collapse Me - I'll let you decide</i></summary>

-Gloomhaven Universe was officially deployed early on in the project, as I found inconsistencies between the local and Github.
+Vikodes Saga for Knowledge was officially deployed early on in the project, as I found inconsistencies between the local and Github.

 - Access my repository on GitHub and navigate to settings.